 Introduction to Heart Locket Tattoos

-Heart locket tattoos are a fairly new phenomenon.
-In the past, lockets did not have key holes.
-However today, heart locket tattoos are most commonly seen designed with a keyhole.
-Lockets in the past were designed in several different shapes; the most popular being the heart.
+Heart locket tattoos are a relatively new phenomenon.
+In the past, lockets did not have keyholes.
+However, today, heart lockets have keyholes in the tattoo designs.
+Heart-shaped lockets were the most popular shape of lockets in the past.
 They were suspended on chains of length that allowed them to rest over your heart area.
-This signified that whatever was held inside was close to your heart.
-They usually opened and held tiny pictures of loved ones; either alive or passed on.
-They were given as gifts on special holidays, especially holidays that had something to do with love.
+It signified that you were holding something dear to your heart.
+They usually opened and held tiny pictures of loved ones, either alive or passed on.
+People gave them as gifts to their loved ones during special holidays, such as Valentine’s Day.

 Different Styles of Heart Locket Tattoos

-Color – Heart locket tattoo coloring is all over the place; from simple black shaded to full blown color.
+Heart locket tattoo coloring is all over the place, from simple black shaded to full-blown color.
 Some are in a theme while others sit alone.
 Those that are alone in color are usually gold, silver, orange, yellow, and red.
 Keys for heart locket tattoos are generally skeleton keys.
-They are usually inked in black or gold.
+Usually, they are inked in black or gold.

-Placement of these tattoos is generally small so the placement is open.
-However because of the meaning it seems appropriate to keep them at least on your upper body area, visible, such as your waist, chest, arm, neck, back, or anywhere else close to your heart.
+Because of the meaning, it seems appropriate to keep them at least on your upper body area, visible, such as your waist, chest, arm, neck, back, or anywhere else close to your heart.